De La Salle College, Malvern

-De La Salle College is a Catholic private school for boys in the Melbourne suburb of Malvern.
-The college was founded in 1912 by the De La Salle Brothers, a religious order based on the teachings of Jean-Baptiste de la Salle, and is a member of the Associated Catholic Colleges.
+De La Salle College Malvern is a Catholic private school for boys in the Melbourne suburb of Malvern.
+The college was founded in 1912 by the De La Salle Brothers, a religious order based on the teachings of Jean-Baptiste de la Salle and is a member of the Associated Catholic Colleges.
 The college consists of three campuses (Tiverton, Holy Eucharist and Kinnoull) located in Malvern and Malvern East.
 De La Salle's sister school is Star of the Sea College.